DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateFilterExpression.md

 [note]

-- The `this` keyword refers to the column's configuration.

-- If you [specify a custom header filter data source](/concepts/05%20UI%20Components/DataGrid/99%20How%20To/Customize%20Header%20Filter%20Data%20Source/10%20Specify%20a%20Custom%20Data%20Source.md '/Documentation/Guide/UI_Components/DataGrid/How_To/Customize_Header_Filter_Data_Source/#Specify_a_Custom_Data_Source'), a header filter item's `value` field can contain a single value (for example, 0) or a filter expression.
+If you [specify a custom header filter data source](/concepts/05%20UI%20Components/DataGrid/99%20How%20To/Customize%20Header%20Filter%20Data%20Source/10%20Specify%20a%20Custom%20Data%20Source.md '/Documentation/Guide/UI_Components/DataGrid/How_To/Customize_Header_Filter_Data_Source/#Specify_a_Custom_Data_Source'), a header filter item's `value` field can contain a single value (for example, 0) or a filter expression.
 If it is a filter expression, the **calculateFilterExpression** function does not apply.

 [/note]